Skip to Content

 These amazing little Halloween treats are sweet and crunchy with just a hint of peanut butter.
 They will be a hit at your Halloween party and the platter will be empty in a flash.These pumpkin haystack cookies are made with chow mien noodles and butterscotch.
 I love the addition of the candy pumpkins. #butterscotchhaystacks #pumpkincookies

 I love the crunch of these cookies.
-Who would have thought that something used in Chinese food could make such a delightful sweet treat?
+Who would have thought that something used in savory Chinese food could make such a delightful sweet treat?

 The cookies look just like little haystacks.
 And the addition of the pumpkin will bring a delight to the faces of young and older guests.plate of pumpkin haystack cookies